Biku213/SnippetVerse-AI/README.md

-# SnippertVerse AI: AI-Assisted Code Review Platform
+# SnippetVerse AI: AI-Assisted Code Review Platform

-SnippertVerse AI is an innovative web application designed to empower developers with AI-powered code reviews and efficient code snippet management.
+SnippetVerse AI is an innovative web application designed to empower developers with AI-powered code reviews and efficient code snippet management.
 Built on a robust tech stack including Next.js, Convex, and Clerk, this platform offers a seamless experience for improving code quality and sharing knowledge.

 ## Key Features